d-krupke/cpsat-primer/README.md

 7. All further threads perform a Large Neighborhood Search (LNS) for obtaining good solutions.

 Note that this information may no longer be completely accurate (if it ever was).
-To set the numnber of used cores/workers, simply do:
+To set the number of used cores/workers, simply do:

 ```python
 solver.parameters.num_search_workers = 8  # use 8 cores